 Sponsor's reporting obligations under the Therapeutic Goods Regulations 1990 (reg 47B)

-Sponsors are reminded that they must report to the TGA every six months in relation to finished MCP that has been supplied under the Special Access Scheme (SAS), Authorised Prescriber scheme and clinical trials schemes.
+Sponsors are reminded that they must report to the TGA every six months in relation to finished MCP that has been supplied under the Special Access Scheme (SAS) and Authorised Prescriber scheme.

 Regulation 47B of the Therapeutic Goods Regulations 1990 outlines the requirement for the sponsor (importer) to submit six-monthly supply reports to the TGA listing the product (brand name) details and quantities supplied in Australia in the relevant period.
 Reporting periods are 1 January - 30 June (inclusive) and 1 July - 31 December (inclusive).
 Reports must be submitted within 1 month of the end of the relevant reporting period.